billbuchanan/csn09112/week02_ids/lab/README.md

 ## B Initial Firewall Creation
-Power up your Pfsense firewall.
-Do not set VLANs, and enable the interfaces of:
+Power up your Pfsense firewall. **Do not set VLANs**, and enable the interfaces of:

 * vmx0.
-WAM.
+WAN.
 * vmx1.
 Private.
 * vmx2.
 DMZ

-Let the firewall boot up, and then select (2) Setup IP Interface(s), and set the LAN interface to have an IP address of 10.10.x.254/24.
+Let the firewall boot up, and then select **(2) Setup IP Interface(s)**, and set the LAN interface to have an IP address of 10.10.x.254/24.

 Now we will configure the hosts to sit on the Private and DMZ networks.